DataDog/integrations-core/oracle/README.md

     # jdbc_truststore_password: <JDBC_TRUSTSTORE_PASSWORD>
 ```

-More information regarding connecting to Oracle Database via TCPS on JDBC can be found in the official [Oracle whitepaper][17].
+For more information about connecting to the Oracle Database through TCPS on JDBC, see the official [Oracle whitepaper][17].
 <!-- xxz tab xxx -->
 <!-- xxx tab "Containerized" xxx -->